efliks/demoscene-legacy/README.md

 ## Running programs in a DOS emulator

 Despite DOS being long gone, it is quite easy to run the programs in an emulator, such as [DOSBox](http://www.dosbox.com/).
-If you are under Linux, enter each program's directory and type in, for example:
+Under Linux, enter each program's directory and type in, for example:

 ```
 linux> dosbox 3DFLAG.COM